Wondering how to hack the Facebook algorithm in 2020? How to hack Facebook page growth?

 2. Weight (how many likes, shares, and comments a post has)

 3. Decay (how old the post is and the amount of time spent viewing it)

 Your posts should create a ripple effect by motivating your interactions to talk to you directly.
 The result is Facebook will promote such posts, not just in your News Feed, but in that of your friends as well and others who like, share or comment on the same post.

-Remember, the algorithm built on AI and other advanced data science tools will easily weed out interactions that seem robotic.
+Remember, the FB algorithm is built on AI and other advanced data science tools and will easily weed out interactions that seem robotic.
 For example, if you simply like everything in your news feed and no-one in those feeds actually responds to you, the algorithm will drop you lower on its rankings until your input is no longer visible.